Nathanilo/LearnlyApp-Assesment/README.md

 ## Steps
 - Clone the frontend repo by running `git clone https://github.com/Nathanilo/softcityfrontend`
+- Create a copy of the `.env.template` file
+- Rename the copy to `.env` and update the variables
 - Run `npm install` to install necessary dependencies
 - Run `npm run dev` to start the server